sxhondo/ft_printf/README.md

 ~ If a precision is given, no null character need be present;\
 ~ if the precision is not specified, or is greater than the size of the array, the array must contain a terminating NUL character.

-**"%k"** - The char * argument is expected to be pointer to a string.
+* %k - The char * argument is expected to be pointer to a string.
 Prints non-printable characters (ASCII < 41 or > 176)

-**"%p"** - The void * pointer argument is printed in hexadecimal
+* %p - The void * pointer argument is printed in hexadecimal

-**"%%"** -A ' %' is written.
+* %% -A ' %' is written.
 No argument is converted.
 The complete conversion specification is '%%'.

-**"%diouxXb"** - The int (or appropriate variant) argument is converted to signed decimal (d and i), unsigned octal (o), unsigned decimal (u), unsigned hexadecimal (x and X) or binary (b) notation.\
+* %diouxXb - The int (or appropriate variant) argument is converted to signed decimal (d and i), unsigned octal (o), unsigned decimal (u), unsigned hexadecimal (x and X) or binary (b) notation.\
 ~ The precision, if any, gives the minimum number of digits that must appear; if the converted value requires fewer digits, it is padded on the left with zeros.

-**"%fF"** - The double argument is rounded and converted to decimal notation in the style [-]ddd.ddd, where the number of digits after the decimal-point character is equal to the precision specification.\
++ %fF - The double argument is rounded and converted to decimal notation in the style [-]ddd.ddd, where the number of digits after the decimal-point character is equal to the precision specification.\
              ~ If the precision is missing, it is taken as 6;\
              ~ If the precision is explicitly zero, no decimal-point character appears.
 If a decimal point appears, at least one digit appears before it.

-**"%eE"** - The double argument is rounded and converted in the style [-]d.ddde+-dd where there is one digit before the decimal-point character and the number of digits after it is equal to the precision;\
++ %eE - The double argument is rounded and converted in the style [-]d.ddde+-dd where there is one digit before the decimal-point character and the number of digits after it is equal to the precision;\
             ~If the precision is missing, it is taken as 6;\
             ~If the precision is zero, no decimal-point character appears.\